rehierl/abstract-properties/08-0-total-orders/3-0-path-iso-scopes.md

 * note - `(s* == s)` is true

 Consequently, any path graph can be said to be **isomorphic** to a strict total containment order.
-That is, a containment order can be formed from the path graph, which can then be used to recreate the initial path graph.
+That is, a containment order can be formed from the initial path graph, which can then be used to recreate that path graph.

 <!-- ======================================================================= -->
 ## remarks